What Should I Do After Having A Car Accident?

 Most courts require you to prove the defendant acted with malice.
 The courts also require that punitive damage awards bear some reasonable relationship to the severity of the injuries you have suffered and will likely suffer in the future due to the defendant’s conduct.

-Are Punitive Damages Hard To Prove?
+Are Punitive Damages Hard to Prove?

 Also, the defendant’s insurance company may choose to represent the defendant under a reservation of rights.
 Since insurance companies do not cover intentional or malicious acts committed by their insured, your lawyer may be risking invalidating the defendant’s coverage by alleging and proving such conduct.